-Key highlights for the period since inception are as follows:
+Key highlights for the year ended December 31, 2018 are as follows:

-- The Corporation is focused on facilitating the transition of blighted, foreclosed and abandoned properties into viable, marketable properties by working collaboratively with public and private entities in a financially responsible, transparent manner with a long-term goal of returning these properties to the tax roll or other greater public purpose. - The Corporation received \$37,589 from Clark County under an arrangement to receive 2.5% of delinquent taxes collected.
-These funds are disbursed from the Delinquent Tax and Assessment Collection (DTAC) fund. - The Corporation secured \$680,000 in grant funds through the Neighborhood Initiative Program (NIP) via the Ohio Housing Finance Agency (OHFA) for the acquisition, demolition, and greening of single-family residential units throughout Clark County. - The Corporation set up policies and procedures outlining the acquisition and sale of properties.
+- The Corporation is focused on facilitating the transition of blighted, foreclosed and abandoned properties into viable, marketable properties by working collaboratively with public and private entities in a financially responsible, transparent manner with a long-term goal of returning these properties to the tax roll or other greater public purpose. - The Corporation received \$144,366 from Clark County under an arrangement to receive 2.5% of delinquent taxes collected.
+These funds are disbursed from the Delinquent Tax and Assessment Collection (DTAC) fund. - The Corporation earned \$818,483 of grant funds during 2018 from the Neighborhood Initiative Program (NIP) via the Ohio Housing Finance Agency (OHFA) for the acquisition, demolition, and greening of single-family residential units throughout Clark County. - The Corporation earned \$693,715 in revenue from charges for services and \$248,319 in contributions from Clark County relating to the mall property.